 We spent the summer of 2013 driving 10,000 miles around the country and were able to interview over 80 siblings between the ages of 4 and 84.
 We interviewed sibs in Houston, New Orleans, Montgomery, Atlanta, Chapel Hill, DC, New York, Boston, Oneonta, Pittsburgh, Chicago, Portland, San Francisco and Los Angeles, and lots of places in between.
 Throughout our trip, we shared the stories and experiences of sibs along our route.

 Following our road trip, we reflected on what sibs had told us throughout our journey about their needs.
 We found that those in our own age group were most likely to be in search of guidance of how to start thinking about their sibling’s future and what role they might want to play in that future.
 In addition to practical advice, sibs were also interested in getting to know other people who were in their same situation.
 Building on these insights, we decided to plan a conference for young adult siblings, ages 18-30.
 To learn more about our Summer 2014 conference, click here.

 In fall 2014, we made the exciting decision to partner with the Sibling Leadership Network, a national non-profit supporting sibs across the lifespan.
-As a board member, Sib’s Journey will focus on developing and enhancing the SLN’s young-adult programming.
+We served as board member on the SLN for 2 years.

 We invite you to browse our website and read some of our stories.